 The meeting also boasts an industry leading trade show with vendors from across the country and Canada.
 Ample time is available to network with peers and associate members.

-Over the past year, IPSA developed an aggressive plan to provide key programs delivered by outstanding speakers during this historic annual conference.
-Over 380 people registered and attended the 25th Annual Conference, which one long-time member commented was “the best conference in the industry.”
+IPSA has developed an aggressive plan to provide key programs delivered by outstanding speakers during this historic annual conference.
+One long-time member commented the IPSA conference is the “the best conference in the industry.”

 Research was a driving force in IPSA’s formation and it remains an important role today.
 Each year IPSA offers several research projects in which members can participate.